-The distance of two meters must also be maintained while hiking.
-If you cannot guarantee this, it is recommended to wear a mask.
+The distance of 1,5 meters must also be maintained while hiking.
+If you cannot guarantee this you must wear a mask.
 You do not need to wear a mask when crossing others on a narrow trail, as the contact in this situation is very short.

 Sneeze and cough in the crook of your arm.

 Wash your hands whenever possible.
 Please do not wash your hands with soap in natural water courses and do not wash them in animal drinking troughs!